One of the most important parts of any pond is the filtration system.

 The first thing that you should consider with deciding on a koi pond filter is how much money you want to spend.
 You should set a budget not only for the pond itself but also specifically for the filtration system.

-Every pond is different and the filtration system is the most important features.
+Every pond is different and the filtration system is the most important feature.
 There are ways to save money when setting up a koi pond but the filter system is one area where you can’t afford to cut corners.

 If you have a small pond, you can usually get by with a simple all-in-one filter that acts as a fountain or waterfall.
 It pushes water through the filter quite effectively and is an attractive addition to your pond.